eino808/eino808.github.io/essays/dsignpatt.md

 ## I think I might be experiencing writer's block.

 In both the vast landscapes of Minecraft and the intricate realm of coding, the Observer pattern emerges as a digital totem of undying.
-This metaphorical guardian, reminiscent of the vigilant Iron Golem or the watchful villagers in Minecraft fortresses, stands as a beacon in our coding adventures.
+This guardian, reminiscent of the vigilant Iron Golem or the watchful villagers in Minecraft fortresses, stands as a beacon in our coding adventures.
 Just as it ensures that changes are communicated seamlessly in the pixelated world, the Observer pattern, manifested in our UHMarketplace, becomes the guardian of real-time notifications, keeping users informed and engaged.